 Acacia Gum Uses Today

-Acacia gum can be found in soft drinks, canned and frozen food, snacks and desserts.
-It is considered a stabilizer, flavor fixer, adhesive, emulsifier and helps prevent crystallization in sugary foods.
+Acacia gum can be found in soft drinks, canned and frozen foods, snacks, and desserts.
+It is considered a stabilizer, flavor fixer, adhesive, emulsifier, and helps prevent crystallization in sugary foods.

 It is high in fiber and non-fat.
 In non-food use, it is part of paint, glue, cosmetics, carbonless paper, pills, cough drops, porcelain, spark plugs, cement, fireworks and much more.
 It improves textures, makes a flexible film, binds shapes, negatively charges water, absorbs pollutants, and is a nonpolluting binder when on fire.

 It is also used in the health food industry to lower cholesterol, suppress appetite, keep blood sugar regulated, and treat digestive issues.